Japan sends cargo to the International Space Station

 The H-II Transfer Vehicle, also called Kounotori, is how Japan sends cargo to the International Space Station.
 It is the only cargo ship that can carry large International Standard Payload Racks—the standard rack size on the outpost.

 The Japan Aerospace Exploration Agency started working on the design of the spacecraft in the early 1990s before finally flying the first vehicle in 2009.
-JAXA launches an HTV about once a year atop the country's H-IIB rocket from the Tanegashima Space Center in Japan.
+JAXA launches a Kounotori about once a year atop the country's H-IIB rocket from Tanegashima Space Center in Japan.

 It carries more than twice the cargo that the Russian Progress, however, it launches less than twice as often.

-When Kounotori gets close to the station, it is grabbed by the space station's robotic arm and is berthed to an Earth-facing port on the outpost.
+When Kounotori gets close to the station, it is grabbed by the space station's 17.6-meter-long robotic Canadarm2 and is typically berthed to the Earth-facing port of the outpost's Harmony module.

-Upon completion of its mission, it is loaded with trash and sent into a destructive reentry over the Pacific Ocean.
+Upon completion of its mission, it is loaded with trash, unberthed and sent into a destructive reentry over the Pacific Ocean.

 Launch site: Tanegashima Space Center, Japan

 Number flown: 6, as of January 2017

 Stations serviced: ISS